 Criteria: Age, gender, location, income, education level, occupation, etc.

-This customer segmentation is one of the most straightforward ways to categorize customers, as these factors significantly influence buying behavior and product preferences.
+This type of customer segmentation is one of the most straightforward ways to categorize customers, as these factors significantly influence buying behavior and product preferences.

 For example, marketing strategies that appeal to millennials may not resonate with baby boomers.